History Files

 Celtic Tribes

-The Mandubii were a confederation of tribes, according to Julius Caesar, and a Celtic tribe must have a fancy name.
-A fancy name would have been essential if other tribes were to join.
-The first element was 'manos', meaning 'a hand', plus 'dubja', meaning 'black'.
+The Mandubii were classed as a confederation by Julius Caesar.
+A Celtic tribe must have a fancy name, something which especially was essential if other tribes were to join it in confederation.
+The first element this the Mandubii name was 'manos', meaning 'a hand', plus 'dubja', meaning 'black'.
 The confederation was 'the black hand'.

 1st century BC